ciacob/cli-primer/README.md

 ```javascript
 const numExitVal = myMainFn (inputData, utils, monitoringFn);
 ```
-The `inputData` will contain the merged dataset CLI-primer has built out of your application's configuration file and provided command-line arguments, whichever provided.
+The `inputData` will contain the merged dataset CLI-primer has built out of your application's configuration file and provided command-line arguments, whichever given.
 See documentation in `configTools.js` and `argTools.js` for details.

 The `utils` will contain the merged set of utility functions CLI-primer provides, across all of its modules.
 This is just for your convenience.
 You can still use destructuring to selectively require only the utility functions you need from `"cli-primer"`.